-Field Fungi refers to individual kernels where the seed coat has the appearance of black spotting occurring anywhere on the grain.
+Field Fungi refers to individual kernels:

+- Where the seed coat has the appearance of black spotting occurring anywhere on the grain.
 Coverage greater than approximately 10% of the grain surface is considered defective.

-Grains that show approximately 10% or less of fungal growth are to be classified as sound.
+Grains that show approximately 10% or less of fungal growth are to be classified as sound. - With a grey surface discolouration of the kernel.